First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 “I’m a gentle giant,” said Mitchell, noting that he is 6-foot-4.
 “Stuff like that affects me in a way that’s weird.”

-He told CBS he suspects he was selected to serve on Chauvin’s jury because he was “mild-mannered,” claiming that he “didn’t get too emotional” when he was interviewed.
-Mitchell was also a seemingly rare candidate who not seen the video of Chauvin killing Floyd in full.
+He told CBS News he suspects he was selected to serve on Chauvin’s jury because he was “mild-mannered,” claiming that he “didn’t get too emotional” when he was interviewed.
+Mitchell was also a seemingly rare candidate who had not seen in full the video of Chauvin killing Floyd.

 “I had seen a little portion of the video, but I couldn’t really watch it because I didn’t want to see so much of it,” he said.
 When he came across it last year, he quickly turned it off.
 “I didn’t need to know more.
 I knew how it would end,” he said of Floyd’s death.